 - How Do I Qualify for Social Security Disability?
 If you are no longer able to perform a substantial amount of work due to impairment, then you may qualify for Social Security disability benefits.
 However, there are certain requirements that must be met.
 The Social Security Administration (SSA) requires that applicants to prove that they have a qualifying medical condition.

 - Is There a Difference Between SSDI and SSI?
 Social Security Disability Insurance (SSDI) is what most people are referring to when they talk about disability benefits.
 But sometimes people confuse SSDI for Supplemental Security Income (SSI).
 Qualifying for SSI depends upon the applicant’s limited income and resources.
 SSI is also funded through general tax revenues.
 SSDI is funded through Social Security taxes, and you must have a qualifying work history.

 - How Much Disability Benefits Will I Receive?
 The amount paid to a disability claimant depends on their average lifetime earnings before disability began.
-This payment can often range between $700 and $1,700 a month.
-As of January 2018, the average disability benefit was $1,197, but this benefit can be lower if you are receiving disability payments from other sources.
+This payment can often range between $1,197 and $2,788 a month.
+As of November 2019, the average disability benefit was $1,258, but this benefit can be lower if you are receiving disability payments from other sources.
+(Investopia)